Cheng Li-wun: Political positions

 In her younger days, Cheng supported the Taiwan independence movement, and described both the Kuomintang and the Chinese Communist Party as "tyranny".
 Her political positions switched during her days with the Democratic Progressive Party, when she questioned the DPP's reaction to two-state theory and corruption scandals surrounding President Chen Shui-bian.
 She later became a strong opponent of Taiwanese independence, calling it "Taiwan independence fascism".
 She said that while President Lai Ching-te had not declared formal independence, his statements "conceal a pro-independence historical perspective and ideology", and accused the DPP of "green terror", referencing the White Terror, and also said the DPP was trying to "de-Sinicize Taiwan".

 Cheng is also viewed as favoring closer relations with mainland China and supporting the 1992 Consensus.
 During her campaign to become Kuomintang chairperson, she said that she wants "all Taiwanese people to be able to proudly and confidently say, 'I am Chinese.'".
 She also stated that "Taiwan and the mainland should join forces to reach new heights in human civilization".
-She said that "At least 90% of Taiwan's culture, history, and bloodline are Chinese", continuing by saying "We speak Chinese, write Chinese characters, eat Chinese food, and worship Chinese gods.
+She said that "At least 90% of Taiwan's culture, history, and bloodline are Chinese'", continuing by saying "We speak Chinese, write Chinese characters, eat Chinese food, and worship Chinese gods.
 That's why I say it's a very natural thing to say 'we are Chinese".
 Cheng supports easing cross-strait tensions with talks.
-She stated she is open to Chinese leader Xi Jinping if "it could ease tensions and promote peaceful cooperation".
-She supports resuming the Cross-Strait Economic, Trade and Culture Forum between Kuomintang and the Chinese Communist Party, which stopped in 2016.
+She stated she is open to meeting Chinese leader Xi Jinping if "it could ease tensions and promote peaceful cooperation".
+She supports resuming the Cross-Strait Economic, Trade and Culture Forum between the Kuomintang and the Chinese Communist Party, which stopped in 2016.

-Cheng has warned against Taiwan over-relying on the United States, saying Taiwan "must not become a sacrifice or Trump's bargaining chip" and that it "must not become another Ukraine".
+Cheng supports close relations with the United States, but has warned against Taiwan over-relying on the US, saying Taiwan "must not become a sacrifice or Trump's bargaining chip" and that it "must not become another Ukraine".
+She also asked that "Could it be that the United States is treating Taiwan as a chess piece, a pawn, to strategically provoke the Chinese Communist Party at opportune times?"
 She opposes raising Taiwan's defense budget to five per cent of the gross domestic product, calling it "too high and unreasonable for Taiwan", and said it "cannot truly guarantee the security of the Taiwan Strait".
 She opposed opening Taiwan's agricultural market, saying it would "have a very serious, even fatal, impact" on Taiwanese farmers.
 In an interview held by Deutsche Welle, Cheng stated her worry that Taiwan under the presidency of Lai Ching-te would become like Ukraine under the Russian invasion.
-When the interviewer responded that "the dictator caused the war", she rejected the claim and described Vladimir Putin as "a leader with democratically elected", blaming the invasion on NATO.
+When the interviewer responded that "the dictator caused the war", she rejected the claim and described Vladimir Putin as "democratically elected", blaming the invasion on NATO enlargement.
 Cheng later confirmed the statement and expressed her surprise that Putin was being labeled a dictator.
+In December 2025, Cheng criticized the government's one-year suspension of Xiaohongshu in the country due to fraud concerns as "censorship."

 Personal life

-Cheng's family stems from Yunnan Province.
-Cheng married her long-time boyfriend Luo Wu-chang in 2011.
+On October 18, 2011, Cheng married Luo Wu-chang.